CDarryl/vlsi-f24-lab-3-CDarryl/README.md

 ## Overview

 **Objective:**
 Simulation is a fundamental step in ASIC design and digital design in general.
 Different forms of simulation can happen at several stages in the design cycle, however the main two are ***behavorial*** (also called ***RTL simulation***) and ***gate-level***.
-In this lab, you will be introduced to both using industry tools from [Cadence](https://en.wikipedia.org/wiki/Cadence_Design_Systems).
+In this lab, you will be introduced to both.
 CAD tools have a steep learning curve.
 To ease the learning experience, we interact with the CAD tools using Hammer; a tool generated at Berkeley to simplify interaction with the ASIC design ECAD tools.

 **Topics Covered**
-- CAD Tools (emphasis on *VCS* and *DVE*)
+- CAD Tools (emphasis on Simulation and *GTKWave*)
 - Hammer
 - Skywater 130mm PDK
 - Behavorial RTL Simulation